-To answer this question, one has to analyze the performance of the optimal estimator (in term of mean square error).
+To answer this question, one has to analyze the performance of the optimal estimator (in term of mean squared error).
 This estimator is known to be the posterior mean of the signal given the observations.
 However computing such an estimator leads to untractable expressions and exponential-time algorithms.
-This motivated the study of efficient message passing algorithms for solving the matrix factorization problem \eqref{eq:problem}.
-Rangan and Fletcher \cite{rangan2012iterative} proposed an Approximate Message Passing (AMP) algorithm (based on the previous work of \cite{donoho2009message}) to estimate the low-rank signal.
-Deshpande and Montanari \cite{deshpande2014information} considered then the case of Bernoulli $\Ber(\epsilon)$ priors and showed that AMP was optimal for $\epsilon$ above a certain critical value $\epsilon_* > 0$.
-Interestingly, Lesieur et al.\ \cite{DBLP:conf/isit/LesieurKZ15} conjectured using non-rigorous methods from statistical physics that the estimation problem may become hard for $\epsilon \leq \epsilon_*$: it would still be possible to recover the signal partially, but not with AMP or any polynomial-time algorithm.
-Consequently, a careful analysis of AMP algorithm as in \cite{deshpande2014information} would fail to derive information-theoretic threshold in the presence of such hard phase.
-Lesieur et al.\ also conjectured in \cite{DBLP:conf/allerton/LesieurKZ15} limiting expression for the mutual information and the MMSE.
-This conjecture was recently proved for the rank-one ($k=1$) and symmetric ($\bbf{U}=\bbf{V}$) case by Barbier et al.\ \cite{barbier2016CS} using spatial coupling techniques, under some technical assumptions.
-Few months later, \cite{lelarge2016fundamental} gave another proof for the low-rank symmetric case.
+This motivated the study of efficient message passing algorithms for solving the matrix factorization problem~\eqref{eq:problem}.
+Rangan and Fletcher~\cite{rangan2012iterative} proposed an Approximate Message Passing (AMP) algorithm (based on the previous work of~\cite{donoho2009message}) to estimate the low-rank signal.
+Deshpande and Montanari~\cite{deshpande2014information} considered then the case of Bernoulli $\Ber(\epsilon)$ priors and showed that AMP was optimal for $\epsilon$ above a certain critical value $\epsilon_* > 0$.
+Interestingly, Lesieur et al.~\cite{DBLP:conf/isit/LesieurKZ15} conjectured using non-rigorous methods from statistical physics that the estimation problem may become hard for $\epsilon \leq \epsilon_*$: it would still be possible to recover the signal partially, but not with AMP or any polynomial-time algorithm.
+Consequently, a careful analysis of AMP algorithm as in~\cite{deshpande2014information} would fail to derive information-theoretic threshold in the presence of such hard phase.
+Lesieur et al.\ also conjectured in~\cite{DBLP:conf/allerton/LesieurKZ15} limiting expression for the mutual information and the MMSE.
+This conjecture was recently proved for the symmetric ($\bbf{U}=\bbf{V}$) case by~\cite{barbier2016mutual,lelarge2016fundamental}.

 A completely different proof technique based on second moment computations and contiguity has been used to derive upper and lower bounds for the information-theoretic threshold.
-See the recent works \cite{banks2016information,perry2016optimality,perry2016statistical} and the references therein.
+See the recent works~\cite{banks2016information,perry2016optimality,perry2016statistical} and the references therein.
 These bounds are however not expected to be tight in the regime considered in this paper. \\